 THC is split into multiple by-products when you consume marijuana through vaping, smoking, or other means.
 These substances move to other body parts, including body fat, the brain, and the heart.
 The metabolites gradually move back into the bloodstream, where they are eventually expelled by urination.
 However, chronic, everyday smokers may experience a THC buildup that develops more quickly than its removal process.

-What Factors Affect How Long THC Stays In Your System?
+What Factors Affect How Long Does THC Stay In System?

 Each person’s cannabis retention time is unique and depends on various factors.
 The following factors can affect how long cannabis remains in your system: